 - QAP (Quality Assurance Plan).
-A formal document describing in comprehensive detail the quality system,including responsibility for data validity, QA policies, QC procedures and other technical activities that needto be implemented to ensure that the results of the work conducted will satisfy the stated performancecriteria.
-The QAP must define objectives (e.g., QC limits at various stages of the operations) and theresponsibilities and authorities of personnel, especially regarding data quality and corrective action, includingan individual responsible for the implementation of the quality policies, who is usually known as a QAManager or Officer.
-A QAP will include at least the following elements: (1) organization and responsibilities,including accountability for sufficient training of personnel and QC measurements and their documentation;(2) measurement, data review and reporting procedures; (3) systems for ensuring measurement device anddata custody tracking; (4) analytical procedures; (5) assessments (audits) and corrective action; and (6) QAreporting that is used to improve quality over time.
-All six elements are to be documented in a QAP andassociated standard operating procedures. - QC (Quality Control).
-An ongoing system of activities designed to measure and control the quality of a product or service to ensure it meets pre-established performance standards and the needs of users. - Quality Control.
-The overall system of technical activities whose purpose is to measure and control the quality of a product or service so that it meets the needs of users. - Quality Improvement Program.
+A formal document describing in comprehensive detail the quality system, including responsibility for data validity, QA policies, QC procedures and other technical activities that need to be implemented to ensure that the results of the work conducted will satisfy the stated performance criteria.
+The QAP must define objectives (e.g., QC limits at various stages of the operations) and the responsibilities and authorities of personnel, especially regarding data quality and corrective action, including an individual responsible for the implementation of the quality policies, who is usually known as a QA Manager or Officer.
+A QAP will include at least the following elements: (1) organization and responsibilities, including accountability for sufficient training of personnel and QC measurements and their documentation; (2) measurement, data review and reporting procedures; (3) systems for ensuring measurement device and data custody tracking; (4) analytical procedures; (5) assessments (audits) and corrective action; and (6) QA reporting that is used to improve quality over time.
+All six elements are to be documented in a QAP and associated standard operating procedures. - QC (Quality Control).
+An ongoing system of activities designed to measure and control the quality of a product or service to ensure it meets pre-established performance standards and the needs of users. - Quality Improvement Program.
 A dynamic process practiced by the person(s) responsible for quality control within an organization to ensure its Quality Control procedures comply with the evolving requirements of normative standards and industry guidelines. - Radon.
 The specific isotope radon-222 (222Rn). - Representative.
 Devices that are from the same lot, batch, model number or other identifying characteristics and are identical in operation and configuration to such devices made available to consumers. - Sample Standard Deviation.
 The estimate of the standard deviation of a distribution, given by s, calculated by the square root of the sum of the squares of the deviations about the mean divided by one less than the sample size. - Short-Lived Radon Progeny.
 The following specific radionuclides in the 222Rn decay chain: 218Po, 214Pb, 214Bi and 214Po. - Short-Lived Thoron Progeny.
-The following specific radionuclides in the 220Rn decay chain: 216Po, 212Pb, 212Bi, 212Po and 208Tl.

-Significant change.
-A measurement system change requiring retesting for conformance to this standard includes:

-- 1. A change in the detection mechanism and/or geometry that results in a change in the operating characteristics of the instrument in the field or the laboratory analysis of the device; - 2.
+The following specific radionuclides in the 220Rn decay chain: 216Po, 212Pb, 212Pb, 212Po and 208Tl. - Significant change.
+A measurement system change requiring retesting for conformance to this standard includes: - 1.
+A change in the detection mechanism and/or geometry that results in a change in the operating characteristics of the instrument in the field or the laboratory analysis of the device; - 2.
 Changes in recommended measurement durations; - 3.
 Expansion of the manufacturers' recommended range of temperature, pressure, relative humidity or radon concentration within which it should be used.